A stochastic optimization algorithm for revenue maximization in a service system with balking customers: Introduction

 Our objective function \eqref{eq:obj} consists of a single term that naturally captures the effect of congestion.
 This formulation is conceptually more transparent than the approach in \cite{ChenLiuHong2024}, which combines a revenue term with a separate congestion penalty and thus requires specifying the relative weight of each component.
 Moreover, while the congestion penalty in \cite{ChenLiuHong2024} reflects the performance degradation experienced by customers, it does not account for the reduced willingness of customers to join the system under high congestion.

-\item[(2)] We develop an algorithm that provably converges to the optimal price $p^*$.
-The {adaptive queue control schemes in previous works, such as \cite{ChenLiuHong2024,Glasserman1990,LEcuyerGlynn1994}, typically rely on observations of customer delays}, where in the proofs it plays a central role that the queue process is geometrically ergodic \cite[Lemma 2]{ChenLiuHong2024}.
-This approach necessitates assuming that the moment-generating and cumulant-generating functions of service and inter-arrival times satisfy certain Cram\'{e}r-type conditions.
-Importantly, our price update scheme avoids such assumptions.
+\item[(2)] We develop an {online} algorithm that provably converges to the optimal price $p^*$.
+The {adaptive queue control schemes in previous works, such as \cite{ChenLiuHong2024,Glasserman1990,LEcuyerGlynn1994}, typically rely on observations of customer delays}, where in the proofs it plays a central role that the queue process is geometrically ergodic \cite[Lemma 2]{ChenLiuHong2024}, {and assumes, as noted before, that the service and inter-arrival times satisfy Cramér-type conditions.} Importantly, our price update scheme avoids such assumptions.
 The process at the center of our analysis is the sequence of inter-arrival times, which is well-behaved (light tails and quick mixing) regardless of the workload process.
 We assume Poisson arrivals, which is a mild assumption in the context of a large pool of potential customers independently requesting service.

 As the algorithm adapts to the distribution of the underlying process, the resulting observations become non-stationary, introducing bias into the gradient estimator.
 Nevertheless, this estimator remains consistent, with its variance uniformly bounded with respect to the price.
 Furthermore, the bias decays at a rate of $\mathcal{O}\big(\eta_{k-1} ({T^*_{k-1}})^{-2}\big)$, where $\eta_k$ denotes the learning rate of the SGD algorithm and $T^*_k$ represents an increasing sampling window size at iteration $k \geq 1$.
 By setting $\eta_k = \eta k^{-\alpha}$, the algorithm achieves a regret bound of $\mathcal{O}\big(\sum_{k=1}^{L} T^*_k k^{-\alpha/2}\big)$, where $L$ is the total number of iterations.